Shrubs and Plants for Autumn and winter Interest

 One way to have a bit of cheer is by planting a shrub with colour and interest for autumn and winter.
 Besides shrubs with amazing autumn colour, there are also shrubs with bold variegated foliage, bright berries, winter flowers and winter scented shrubs.
 Winter shrubs with berries such as pyracanthas, provide excellent food for birds, especially Blackbirds and Thrushes, which are avid berry takers.

 Many Acers have superb autumn colour and there are now so many varieties it's best to see them on display in a garden centre in autumn so you check out its autumn colours.
-As a broad rule of thumb, the green-leaved Acers produce the best autumn colour compared with the red leaved varities.
+As a broad rule of thumb, the green-leaved Acers produce the best autumn colour compared with the red leaved varieties.

 If you are buying a shrub for autumn colour or winter scent, buy in the autumn or winter so you can check it out.
 For example, often Witch Hazel is described as scented.
-When I did the sniff test in the garden centre, I was disappointed in several despite their effusive descriptions.
+When I did the sniff test in the garden centre, I was disappointed in several, despite their effusive descriptions.

 Best Acers for Autumn